mshobair/RandomForest_hypothesis/README.md

 # bioactivity_chem_structure_ML
-Generating an ensemble classification model from binary features descripting chemical structures to evaluate a hypothesis from previous modelling.
+Generating an ensemble classification model from binary features describing chemical structures to evaluate a hypothesis from previous modelling.

 To run the script: